lingeringwillx/How-to-Dumbify-Your-Android-Smartphone/README.md

 1- Some apps will simply refuse to work in phones with an unlocked bootloader or a custom ROM. in recent years, Google has made it very difficult to bypass the detection.
 Some people have managed to use Magisk to get certain apps to work, but I personally could not get it to work.

-2- Google Apps and Apps that depend on the Play Store.
+2- Google Apps and Apps that depend on the Play Store:

 You must have already noticed that there are no instructions to install Gapps in this guide.
 This is mainly because we are trying to avoid getting the Play Store in the phone.
 However, for many people Google apps are essential.
 This is why we are using a special build of LineageOS that includes MicroG, which provides an alternative to some of the important APIs that ship with the Play Store, allowing us to run the apps that depend on these APIs.
 As such, it should be possible to run some Google apps in this build without installing Gapps.

 #### Enabling MicroG